Participatory Decision-Making* : Dot-mocracy

 - Pay careful attention to how many votes each person gets.
 Generally, the number of votes per person can be calculated by dividing the number of choices by 3 (n/3).

 - Be careful not to assume that the “winning” option is automatically the group’s preference since the difference between two competing options may not be statistically significant.
-For example, if Option A received 39 votes, and Option B received 37, for all intents and purposes, it is a tie and the group would do well to acknowledge that choosing one over the other is really only meeting the preference of about half of the group.
+For example, if Option A received 39 votes and Option B received 37, for all intents and purposes, it is a tie, and the group should acknowledge that choosing one over the other only satisfies the vote of about half of the group.

 Jeanette Romkema is a Global Learning Partners (GLP) co-owner and Managing Partner of Communications and Marketing, as well a Senior Consultant and Trainer with GLP.